Child Care Providers

 How Do I become listed with DHS to receive child care Subsidies?

 Some families receive assistance through DHS to pay for child care.
 If you have such a family who's children you care for and you are not yet listed with DHS, the listing form should come directly from the family's caseworker to insure you are linked to that family.
 If you have not yet been connected to a family, you can download a Pre-listing form More info on the program can also be found here: DHS Child Care Program Provider Guide.
+New: Before listing with DHS you must complete a Health & Safety Module online.

 How do I become a Licensed Child Care Facility?